Strategies in Communication: Your Guide to Better Connections

 3. Be mindful of your tone.

 Think about how the interaction would be received if you were on the receiving end.
-If you’re communicating a policy change to a group of employees, think about their pain points, questions they may have, and needs.
+If you’re communicating a policy change to a group of employees, think about their pain points, any questions they may have, and their needs.
 In your communication, build in that information with a tone of understanding and openness so that employees who may be anxious about such changes are calmed.

 When emotions get involved, it may be hard to maintain the tone you intend.
 Take time to think through what you’ll say and how you’ll say it to maintain better control of your emotions.